MarcoDiFrancesco/LittleProjects/Notes/Security.md

 - **platform neutrality** because it abstracts the security framework and it's secure indipendently from the architecture
 - **loose coupling of directories** because it does not require user information to be mantained and syncd between directories
 - **improved online experince for end users** because it enables single sign-on so allowing users to make a single login to an entity provider and then accessing more service providers wihout additional authentication
-- **reduced administrative costs and risks for service provides** because it allows to reuse a single act of authentication multiple times across multiple services and the burden is transferred to the identity provider.
+- **reduced administrative costs and risks for service provides** because it allows to reuse a single act of authentication multiple times across multiple services and the burden is transferred to the identity provider

 The goals of SAML are: